Chart Color Schemes

 Housing

-Port Augusta is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Port Augusta is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Port Augusta's dwelling structures, as per the latest Census, were 80.1% houses and 19.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro SA's 85.7% houses and 14.3% other dwellings.
-Home ownership in Port Augusta was 31.6%, similar to Non-Metro SA, with mortgaged dwellings at 29.0% and rented ones at 39.4%.
-The median monthly mortgage repayment was $1,138, aligning with the Non-Metro SA average, while the median weekly rent was $200, compared to Non-Metro SA's $187.
-Nationally, Port Augusta's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Port Augusta's dwelling structure, as per the latest Census, consisted of 80.1% houses and 19.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Port Augusta stood at 31.6%, with mortgaged dwellings at 29.0% and rented ones at 39.4%.
+The median monthly mortgage repayment was $1,138, lower than Non-Metro SA's average of $1,153.
+The median weekly rent in Port Augusta was $200, compared to Non-Metro SA's $220.
+Nationally, Port Augusta's mortgage repayments were significantly lower at $1,138 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing